x-actly/Eve-Online-Mining-Bot/README.md

 ## Take screenshots

 A handy feature that takes a screenshot after each time it unloads cargo in station before undocking for next run.
+Defaults to False.

 ```properties
 [SETTINGS]